• +44 7897 053596

 Research Philosophy

-Research philosophy often adheres to the basic and pragmatic needs of research (Pham, 2018).
-This study will utilise the pragmatism paradigm because it aims to view objects as well as subjective research assessments.
-According to the study by Stuhr (2015), the pragmatic philosophy refers to the mix of different philosophies, with objective and subjective interpretations.
-Pragmatism philosophy will be used because the study comprises the consumer behaviour and its change with the regard to digital marketing, it will seek the opinion of the consumers and the Digital Marketing Managers.
+Research philosophy often adheres to research's primary and pragmatic needs (Pham, 2018).
+This study will utilise the pragmatism paradigm because it aims to view objects and subjective research assessments.
+According to the study by Stuhr (2015), pragmatic philosophy refers to the mix of different philosophies with objective and subjective interpretations.
+Pragmatism philosophy will be used because the study comprises consumer behaviour and its change regarding digital marketing.
+It will seek the opinion of the consumers and the Digital Marketing Managers.

 Research Approach

-According to Hashemnezhad (2015), there are two methods to express ‘reason’, consisting of the inductive and deductive approaches, the inductive approach is to reach general from more specific research, while the deduction starts with the more general and ends with the specific.
-This research will utilize the deductive approach.
-Since the research will seek the opinions of the consumer and managers to determine the impact of DM on customer behavior so the theory of positivism will be implicated.
-Rubin and Rubin (2011) mention that naturalistic researchers, come with the presumption that reality is not stagnant but rather constantly evolving, and this can only be known and understood indirectly, using interpretations from the people with different perspectives of the truth.
+The inductive approach is to reach the general from more specific research, while the deduction starts with the more general and ends with the specific.
+This research will utilize the deductive approach since the research will seek the opinions of the consumers and managers to determine the impact of DM on customer behaviour, so the theory of positivism will be implicated.
+Rubin and Rubin (2011) mention that naturalistic researchers come with the presumption that reality is not stagnant but constantly evolving.
+This can only be known and understood indirectly, using interpretations from people with different perspectives of the truth.

 Research Design

-The central categorizations of research design are qualitative or quantitative.
+The main categorizations of research design are either qualitative or quantitative.
 Rahman (2017) points out that the qualitative approach is based on constructivism, referring to gathering non-numeric data.
-This type of data may be collected from various sources, previously available in the domain of the research, for instance, research studies, and literature reviews.
-Whereas the quantitative research design primarily seeks statistical data analysis, for establishing a connection between the known factors and ones discovered during the study.
+This type of data may be collected from various sources previously available in the research domain, for instance, research studies and literature reviews.
+The quantitative research design primarily seeks statistical data analysis to establish a connection between the known factors and ones discovered during the study.
 The proposed methodology for this research will be a mixed-methods approach, where both qualitative and quantitative designs go parallel to reach the empirical conclusion, as it is often seen as a rigorous methodology to meet the objective and subjective ends of the research.
-Zohrabi (2013) affirms that when the main instruments used in the mixed-method research consist of closed or open-ended questionnaires, interviews, and observations, these different methods of data gathering and acquiring information need to supplement each other so that to significantly enhance the validity and dependability of the data.
+Zohrabi (2013) affirms that when the main instruments used in mixed-method research consist of closed or open-ended questionnaires, interviews, and observations, these different methods of gathering and acquiring information need to supplement each other to enhance the validity and dependability of the data significantly.

 Sampling Method, Technique, and Size